Visual arts

 Justification text and image

-Editorial note: An earlier version of this domain page was written by Rogier Brom and Thomas van Gaalen.
+Editorial note: The current version of the page was edited by Wouter Koelman (Mondriaan Fund) and Henk Vinken (HTH Research).
+An earlier version of this domain page was written by Rogier Brom, Thomas van Gaalen and Felicia van Andel.

 Graphics and design: Exhibition Habitat Multiform / Photography: Lisa Maatjens.